 New!
 Pedagogy for Equity & Inclusion Faculty Learning Community

 The Center for the Advancement of Teaching is now accepting applications from faculty interested in exploring ways to increase equity and inclusion in a class they are teaching in spring 2024.
 We welcome anyone with an interest to join the community (you can know a lot or know very little!).
 The Learning Community will be led by the CAT Director of Research, Dr. Karen Singer-Freeman.
 Membership in the Learning Community is capped at ten.
-Applications should be submitted by Tuesday, September 26 using this form.
+Applications should be submitted by the new deadline of Wednesday, November 1st using this form.
 When considering applications, the CAT will aim at selecting a cohort from a variety of disciplinary backgrounds including faculty from our graduate and professional schools.
 Participants will receive a $1000 stipend from the Center for the Advancement of Teaching at the completion of the spring semester.

 The Equity and Inclusion Learning Community supports faculty who are interested in examining areas of possible inequities in their current classes and planning pedagogical changes that support equity in grading or feelings of inclusion.

-The group will meet four times in the fall, for a December retreat and four times in the spring:
+The group will meet twice in the fall, for a December retreat, and four times in the spring.

 - Retreat: Monday December 18th 10:00 am – 2:00 pm.
 At our December retreat, participants will make plans for improvement in one course they will be teaching in the spring.